akeight/ClassConnect/README.md

 ## Notes

 I started to struggle with it right near the end- after completing all the feature options.
 I think it broke during the repost phase.
 Panicked, I switched back to a previous commit...but that only made things harder.
 Besides all that struggle, I had a lot of fun putting this together.
-I'm hoping to improve it in the next couple days even more- especially with all the hard work and hours I put into it this week.
+My final score reflected all my hard work, with 65/45 points recieved.

 ## License